qiime2/docs/source/tutorials/exporting.rst

 Sometimes you'll want to export data from a QIIME 2 artifact, for example to analyze data with a different microbiome analysis program, or to do statistical analysis in R. This can be achieved used the ``qiime tools export`` command, which takes a QIIME 2 artifact (``.qza``) file and an output directory as input.
 The data in the artifact will exported to one or more files depending on the specific artifact.

-.. note:: When exporting data from a QIIME 2 artifact, there will no longer be provenance associated with the data.
-If you subsequently re-import the exported data, the provenance associated with the new artifact will begin with that import.
+.. warning:: When exporting data from a QIIME 2 artifact, there will no longer be provenance associated with the data.
+If you subsequently re-import the exported data, the provenance associated with the new artifact will begin with the import step and all existing provenance will be lost.
 It's therefore best to only export data from artifacts when you are done with all processing steps that can be achieved with QIIME 2 to maximize the value of each artifact's provenance.

+The following sections provide examples of exporting data from QIIME 2 artifacts.
+It is possible to export data from any QIIME 2 artifact or visualization; the process is the same as what is described below.

 Exporting a feature table
 -------------------------